juliousmulumba23/aws_cloud_project/README.md

-# AWS Lambda EC2 Management
+# AWS Lambda automated EC2 Management

 This project contains an AWS Lambda function that creates a Linux EC2 instance and terminates it after 20 minutes.
 The Lambda function is triggered via an HTTP API created using API Gateway.
 The project includes a CloudFormation template to set up the necessary resources.